XBiotech Commences Tender Offer to Purchase up to $80,000,000 Worth of Its Shares | IT Business Net

 Additional Information and Where to Find It

 This communication is for informational purposes only.
 This communication is not a recommendation to buy or sell XBiotech common shares or any other securities, and it is neither an offer to purchase nor a solicitation of an offer to sell XBiotech common shares or any other securities.
 XBiotech has filed today a tender offer statement on Schedule TO, including an offer to purchase, letter of transmittal and related materials, with the United States Securities and Exchange Commission (the “SEC”).
 The Offer will only be made pursuant to the offer to purchase, letter of transmittal and related materials filed as a part of the Schedule TO, and the website established for purposes of effectuating the offer, in each case as amended from time to time.
 Shareholders should read carefully the offer to purchase, letter of transmittal and related materials, as filed and as may be amended from time to time, and the offer website, as may be amended from time to time, because they contain important information, including the various terms of, and conditions to, the Offer.
 Shareholders will be able to obtain a free copy of the tender offer statement on Schedule TO, the offer to purchase, letter of transmittal and other documents that XBiotech has filed or will be filing with the SEC at the SEC’s website at www.sec.gov or from XBiotech’s website at www.xbiotech.com.
-In addition, free copies of these documents may be obtained by contacting Georgeson LLC, the information agent for the Offer, at (877) 278-4775 or [email protected]
+In addition, free copies of these documents may be obtained by contacting Georgeson LLC, the information agent for the Offer, at (877) 278-4775 or [email protected]n.com.

 Cautionary Note Regarding Forward-Looking Statements